 10 And the LORD spoke to Moses, saying, 11 "Go in, speak to Pharaoh, king of Egypt, that he let the children of Israel depart from his land."
 12 And Moses spoke before the LORD, saying, "Behold, the children of Israel have not listened to me.
 How then shall Pharaoh hear me, who am of uncircumcised lips?"
 13 And the LORD spoke to Moses and to Aaron and gave them a charge to the children of Israel and to Pharaoh, king of Egypt, to bring the children of Israel out of the land of Egypt.

 14 These are the heads of their father's houses.
 The sons of Reuben (the first-born of Israel): Hanoch, Pallu, Hezron, and Carmi.
 These are the families of Reuben.
 15 And the sons of Simeon: Jemuel, Jamin, Ohad, Jachin, Zohar, and Shaul the son of a Canaanitish woman.
 These are the families of Simeon.
 16 And these are the names of the sons of Levi according to their generations: Gershon, Kohath, and Merari.
 And the years of the life of Levi were one hundred and thirty-seven years.
 17 The sons of Gershon: Libni and Shimi, according to their families.
 18 And the sons of Kohath: Amram, Izhar, Hebron, and Uzziel.
 And the years of the life of Kohath were one hundred and thirty-three years.
 19 And the sons of Merari: Mahali and Mushi.
 These are the families of Levi according to their generations.
-20 And Amram took him Jochebed, his father's sister, for a wife.
+20 And Amram took for himself Jochebed, his father's sister, for a wife.
 And she bore him Aaron and Moses.
 And the years of the life of Amram were one hundred and thirty-seven years.
 21 And the sons of Izhar: Korah, Nepheg, and Zichri.
 22 And the sons of Uzziel: Mishael, Elzaphan, and Zithri.
-23 And Aaron took him Elisheba, daughter of Amminadab, sister of Naashon, for a wife.
+23 And Aaron took for himself Elisheba, daughter of Amminadab, sister of Naashon, for a wife.
 And she bore him Nadab, Abihu, Eleazar, and Ithamar.
 24 And the sons of Korah: Assir, Elkanah, and Abiasaph.
 These are the families of the Korhites.
-25 And Eleazar, Aaron's son, took him one of the daughters of Putiel for a wife.
+25 And Eleazar, Aaron's son, took for himself one of the daughters of Putiel for a wife.
 And she bore to him Phinehas.
 These are the heads of the fathers of the Levites according to their families.
 26 These are that Aaron and Moses, to whom the LORD said, "Bring out the children of Israel from the land of Egypt according to their armies."
 27 These are those who spoke to Pharaoh, king of Egypt, to bring out the children of Israel from Egypt.
 These are that Moses and Aaron.

 28 And it came to pass on the day when the LORD spoke to Moses in the land of Egypt, 29 That the LORD spoke to Moses, saying, "I am the LORD.
 Speak to Pharaoh, king of Egypt, all that I say to you."
 30 And Moses said before the LORD, "Behold, I am of uncircumcised lips, and how shall Pharaoh listen to me?"